LucianoAdonis/lucianoadonis.github.io/pages/markdown-chapter-1.md

 # Layout

-Continuing the Leap Day example you can get the file from the _layouts folder right [here](https://github.com/pages-themes/leap-day/blob/master/_layouts/default.html).
+Continuing the Leap Day example you can get the file from the [_layouts](https://github.com/pages-themes/leap-day/blob/master/_layouts/default.html) folder.

 Sometimes it's easier to look what you will get by going directly to that repo and see what you need to update.

+This logic to overwrite values applies for other settings.

 <br>

-### Template Source

 ### Layout Overwrite